cortexproject/cortex/docs/arguments.md

 #### Validation Limits

-Limits describe all the limits for users; can be used to describe global default limits via flags, or per-user limits via yaml config.
+Limits describe all the limits for users (see [Ingester, Distributor & Querier limits](#ingester-distributor--querier-limits)); can be used to describe global default limits via flags, or per-user limits via yaml config.

 | Flag | Description | Default |
 | --- | --- | --- |